maxdrohde/bayes2stage/README.md

 <!-- badges: end -->

-> **⚠️ Not ready for use:** bayes2stage is under active development; interfaces and results may change without notice.
-Do not use for production analyses yet.
+> **⚠️ Not ready for use:** bayes2stage is under active development.
+Do not use yet.

 `bayes2stage` provides tools for designing and analyzing Bayesian two-stage studies with longitudinal data.
 The package supports